memgraph/documentation/pages/custom-query-modules/c/c-api.md

----
-id: c-api
-title: Query modules C API
+# Query modules C API
-sidebar_label: C API
-slug: /reference-guide/query-modules/api/c-api
----

 This is the API documentation for `mg_procedure.h` that contains declarations of all functions that can be used to implement a query module procedure.
 The